-Candice Swanepoel Wows In A Skimpy Red Hot Swimsuit While Rocking Wet Hair
+Candice Swanepoel Wows In A Skimpy Red-Hot Swimsuit While Rocking Wet Hair

 As The Inquisitr reported, Tropic of C also shared photos of Candice in a seriously strappy red bikini to Instagram.

 The star recently opened up about making the big move from in front of the camera to designer in an interview with Fashion Week Daily.
-She told the outlet that creating her own brand had always been a big dream for her ever since she was a little girl.
+She told the outlet that creating her own brand had always been a big dream for her, ever since she was a little girl.

-“It was a childhood dream of mine,” the supermodel said, revealing that she would even try making her own bikinis when she was just 7-years-old from left over fabric.
+“It was a childhood dream of mine,” the supermodel said, revealing that she would even try making her own bikinis when she was just 7 — doing so with scrap fabric.

 “Growing up in the sun in South Africa, I always loved it.
 And when I got into modeling, I became kind of ‘the swimsuit girl,’ and all through those years I would pay close attention to the fit and color and how they made me feel,” Candice then added of the inspiration behind the line.